 Luckily, many popular health myths have already been debunked by scientists.
 Some of these myths are funny and harmless, but others could put someone’s health, or even life, in danger.
 Let’s check them out and see why these health myths make no sense at all.

 Eating Too Much Sugar Causes Diabetes

 Even though it seems logical that sugar causes diabetes, that’s not true at all.
+It is like saying that you get addicted even if you play lotto online occasionally.
 Sugar cannot directly cause diabetes, but is harmful to you once you have already developed the disease.
 However, eating too much refined sugar can make you gain weight, which increases your chances of getting type 2 diabetes.

 It’s much more likely that saturated fat, in combination with lots of refined sugar, causes diabetes.
 Too much fat and cholesterol in your body hinder the ability of insulin to bind to cells and remove sugar from your bloodstream.
 Therefore, this combination can cause the development of type 2 diabetes.

 Juice cleanses, water fasting, raw fruit and vegetable diets, and other detox diets are very popular today.
 It’s believed that they can detoxify our bodies and get rid of harmful compounds that could destroy our health.